theupdateframework/taps/tap7.md

 set up for conformance testing can be found at: https://github.com/theupdateframework/tuf/tree/tap7/tuf/scripts/conformance_tester

-**Note that the preceding must be updated to match the modified spec.**
+**Note that the preceding must be updated to match recent modifications to TAP 7.**

 # Copyright